Borel-type subalgebras of the lattice vertex operator algebra: Abstract

 \section{Abstract}

-In this paper, we introduce and study some new classes of subalgebras of the lattice vertex operator algebras, which we call the Borel-type and parabolic-type subVOAs.
-For the lowest-rank examples of Borel-type subVOAs $V_{B}$ of $V_{\Z\al}$, and one nontrivial lowest-rank example of the parabolic-type subVOA $V_P$ of the lattice VOA $V_{A_2}$ associated to the root lattice $A_2$, we explicitly determine their Zhu's algebras $A(V_B)$ and $A(V_P)$ in terms of generators and relations.
-Using the descriptions of $A(V_B)$ and $A(V_P)$, we classify the irreducible modules over $V_B$ and $V_P$.
+In this paper, we introduce and study new classes of sub-vertex operator algebras of the lattice vertex operator algebras (VOAs), which we call the conic, Borel, and parabolic-type subVOAs.
+These CFT-type VOAs, which are not necessarily strongly finitely generated, satisfy properties similar to the usual Borel and parabolic subalgebras of a Lie algebra.
+For the lowest-rank nontrivial example of Borel-type subVOA $V_{B}$ of $V_{\Z\al}$, we explicitly determine its Zhu's algebra $A(V_B)$ in terms of generators and relations.